Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Methodology

 \subsection{Experiment Setup}

+The experimental overview is presented in Figure \ref{fig:experiment_overview}.
+We evaluate a baseline model and physics-informed variants in the tasks of in-distribution and out-of-distribution voltage prediction.
 For controlled comparison of the three inductive biases, we conduct a series of experiments using a consistent dataset, model architecture, and evaluation metrics.
-The ENGAGE dataset \citep{okoyomon_2025_15464235} is a collection of low and medium voltage grids based on the SimBench networks \citep{meinecke_simbenchbenchmark_2020}.
-This test suite was introduced by \citet{okoyomon2025framework} to evaluate the generalization capabilities of power flow models across several distribution grid configurations and promote robust grid planning and operation.
-With 3000 sample networks, derived based on structural and data variations of 10 base distribution grids, the dataset contains test cases with varying sizes, topologies, and electrical characteristics, making it ideal for evaluating generalization performance.
+The ENGAGE dataset is a collection of low and medium voltage grids based on the SimBench networks.
+This test suite was introduced by \citet{okoyomon2025framework} to evaluate generalization capabilities of power flow models across several distribution grid configurations and promote robust grid planning and operation.
+With 3000 sample networks derived from 10 base distribution grids, the dataset contains test cases with varying sizes, topologies, and electrical characteristics, making it ideal for evaluating generalization performance.
+A summary of the experiment data and task formulation can be found in Appendix \ref{app:experiment-setting}.

 We first establish a baseline to identify how well each model performs under known network configurations and learned data distributions.
 We randomly shuffle the data with all grids and adopt a 75/15/10 train/validation/test split for model training.
-To evaluate generalization performance, we conduct an Out-of-Distribution (OOD) experiment.
+To evaluate generalization performance, we conduct an out-of-distribution (OOD) experiment.
 We use a leave-one-out approach where we train on all but one of the base grid configurations and test on the held-out configuration.
 We thus apply the same train/validation/test split, with 300 samples (10\%) in the held-out configuration.
 This approach allows us to assess how well each model can generalize to unseen grid topologies and operating conditions, which is critical for real-world deployment.
+Though a one-to-one grid evaluation is possible, previous studies indicate that current ML solvers are not mature enough for this use case \citep{bottcher_solving_2023, hansen_power_2022, jeddi_physics-informed_2021, okoyomon2025framework}.
+As such, we focus on the OOD setting for our generalization study.